 Stockholder of Record: Shares Registered in Your Name

-If on May 8, 2018, your shares of Vuzix common stock were registered directly in your name with our transfer agent, Computershare Trust Company, then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the meeting or vote by proxy.
-Whether or not you plan to attend the meeting, we urge you to fill out and return the enclosed proxy card to ensure your vote is counted.
+If on May 7, 2020, your shares of Vuzix Corporation common stock were registered directly in your name with our transfer agent, Computershare Trust Company, then you are a stockholder of record.
+As a stockholder of record, you may vote in person at the meeting virtually by attending the meeting online and voting by webcast or vote by proxy.
+Whether or not you plan to virtually attend during the meeting, we urge you to fill out and return the enclosed proxy card to ensure your vote is counted.

 Beneficial Owner: Shares Registered in the Name of a Broker or Bank

-If on May 8, 2018, your shares of Vuzix common stock were held in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in “street name” and these proxy materials are being forwarded to you by that organization.
+If on May 7, 2020, your shares of Vuzix Corporation common stock were held in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in “street name” and these proxy materials are being forwarded to you by that organization.
 The organization holding your account is considered the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker or other agent on how to vote the shares in your account.
-You are also invited to attend the Annual Meeting.
-However, since you are not the stockholder of record, you may not vote your shares in person at the meeting unless you request and obtain a signed letter or other valid proxy from your broker or other agent.
+You are also invited to attend the Annual Meeting virtually.
+However, since you are not the stockholder of record, you may not vote your shares in person at the meeting virtually unless you request and obtain a signed letter or other valid proxy from your broker or other agent.

 What am I voting on?

-There are three matters scheduled for a vote: the election of five (5) directors to serve until the 2019 Annual Meeting of stockholders; the ratification of the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2018; and approval of an amendment to increase the amount of shares issuable under the Company’s 2014 Equity Incentive Plan.
-Our board of directors does not intend to bring any other matters before the meeting and is not aware of anyone else who will submit any other matters for which a vote will be required.
+There are two matters scheduled for a vote: (i) the election of five (5) directors to serve until the 2021 Annual Meeting of stockholders and (ii) the ratification of the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2020.
+Our Board of Directors does not intend to bring any other matters before the meeting and is not aware of anyone else who will submit any other matters for which a vote will be required.
 However, if any other matters properly come before the Annual Meeting, the people named on the proxy card, or their substitutes, will be authorized to vote on those matters in their own judgment.